shufo/docker-mozc-ut2/README.md

 $ docker rm mozc_ut2
 $ cd deb

-# If you are using fxitx-mozc
+# If you are using fcitx-mozc
 $ sudo dpkg -i ./mozc-data_*.deb ./mozc-server_*.deb ./mozc-utils-gui_*.deb ./ibus-mozc_*.deb ./fcitx-mozc_*.deb

 # Or using ibus-mozc